lostRSEs/escape-room/office.md

-# Intro
-You are a researcher in the classics department.
-You have been told you need to meet an "RSE", whatever that is.
-You are given a name and address to go to.
-When you arrive at the office you find it completely empty...

-### Room 1: the RSE office
+# Room 1: the RSE office

 ![A picture of the office](assets/rse-office.jpg)